Please correct the errors below.

 1. Select the note or rest under which you’d like to add the pedal marking.

-2. Open the sidebar’s “Performance” panel , and click one of the two pedal marking buttons.
+2. In the editor’s top panel, open the “Performance” section and click one of the two pedal marking buttons.

 Changing or removing a pedal marking